We Moderns

 We Moderns is a 1925 American silent comedy film directed by John Francis Dillon and starring Colleen Moore.
 The film was produced by Moore's husband John McCormick and was released through First National Pictures.
-It was based on the play and novel by Israel Zangwill.
-The play ran for 22 performances in 1924 at the Gaiety Theatre in New York, produced and directed by Harrison Grey Fiske and starring Helen Hayes and Isabel Irving.
+It was based on the play and novel by Israel Zangwill, which ran for 22 performances in 1924 at the Gaiety Theatre in New York, produced and directed by Harrison Grey Fiske and starring Helen Hayes and Isabel Irving.

 Plot

 As described in a film magazine review, Mary Sundale is a young woman who spurns her childhood sweetheart to attach herself to a large group of riotous, semi-artistic young people and becomes infatuated with a superficial poet and critic.
 One night this poet becomes too bold in his advances and is thrashed by the man who has been rejected.
 On a later night, the group holds a party in a dirigible.
 The ship crashes and fear grips the revelers.
 Mary, now disgusted with the group and all it represents, mends her manner of living and plans a future with the man who has always sincerely loved her.